bocodigitalmedia/boco-amqp/README.md

     test "asserting a schema", (done) ->
       $channel.assertSchema schema, done

-## Creating a publisher
+## Creating a confirmation channel.

-Publishers are used to publish messages.
-They use a channel that is configured to use the [confirmation mode] extension.
+A special type of channel that is configured to use the [confirmation mode] extension.
 This allows each `publish` to receive a callback when the message has been delivered.

-    test "creating a publisher", (done) ->
+    test "creating a channel in confirmation mode", (done) ->
-      $connection.createPublisher (error, publisher) ->
+      $connection.createConfirmChannel (error, confirmChannel) ->
-        $publisher = publisher
+        $confirmChannel = confirmChannel
         done error

 ## Creating Messages

+Create a message by passing in the message `properties` to the `createMessage` method.

     message = amqp.createMessage
       routingKey: "users.john"